Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version)

-\emph{Input coverage:} Suppose some input type path $q$ in $D$ is not accepted by any clause---that is, no moded head $H'$ has a term path consistent with $q$.
-We show no moded-atoms outcome has an input term path consistent with $q$.

-Input term paths in the moded-atoms outcome arise from the initial goal $G_0$: if $G_0 = p(s_1, \ldots, s_n)$, the input term paths are determined by the structure of the $s_i$ at input positions.
-Reduction does not introduce new input paths at the procedure level; it only extends output paths (via body unit goals) and propagates substitutions.
-Since no clause head is consistent with $q$, no well-typed initial goal can have an input term path consistent with $q$ while also being reducible.
-Hence the moded-atom semantics contains no input term path consistent with $q$, contradicting Condition 2. \end{proof}
+\begin{proposition}[Input Coverage] Let $P=(Cs,D)$ be well-typed.
+Then every input path in $paths(D)$ is accepted by some clause in $Cs$, and every input path of every clause's moded head is consistent with some path in $paths(D)$. \end{proposition}

+Soundness contains a program's outputs within $D$; coverage requires every input $D$ declares to be matched by some clause head.
+This mirrors session subtyping, covariant in outputs and contravariant in inputs~\cite{gay2005subtyping}.
+Soundness is a property of the moded-atom semantics, coverage of the clause heads.
+Coverage holds per input path, not per argument tuple, so a goal matching no clause may still fail.

+\ifappendix \begin{proof} The first conjunct is condition~2 of Definition~\ref{def:well-typed-program}: a clause accepts an input path $x\in paths(D)$ when its moded head has a path consistent with $x$ (Definition~\ref{def:input-accepting-clause}).
+The second is condition~1 of Definition~\ref{def:well-typed-clause}: each moded head is well-typed by $D$, so each of its paths, in particular each input path, is consistent with some path in $paths(D)$.
+Equality of non-root modes (Definition~\ref{def:consistent-paths}) makes each consistent path an input path. \end{proof} \fi

-\begin{corollary}[Extension to Subtyping] Theorem~\ref{thm:semantic-characterisation} holds with ``well-typed'' replaced by ``well-typed with subtyping'' (Definition~\ref{def:well-typed-program-subtyping}). \end{corollary}
+\begin{corollary}[Extension to Subtyping] Theorem~\ref{thm:soundness} holds with ``well-typed'' replaced by ``well-typed with subtyping'' (Definition~\ref{def:well-typed-program-subtyping}). \end{corollary}

-\begin{proof} The relaxation affects only body-body variable pairs, where a writer $X$ of type $S'$ is paired with a reader $X?$ of type $S?$, and we require $S' <: S$ rather than $S' = S$.

-\emph{Covariance is preserved:} By Definition~\ref{def:subtyping}, $S' <: S$ implies that every simple prefix of $S'$ is accepted by $S$.
-When the writer $X$ produces a value, its output paths are within $S'$, hence consistent with paths in $S$.
-The reader $X?$ consumes this value at a position typed $S?$; since the value's paths are consistent with $S$, they are consistent with $S?$ (the dual).
-Thus outputs remain consistent with the declared types.

-\emph{Contravariance is preserved:} Input coverage concerns clause heads accepting input type paths.
-Body-body variable pairs do not appear in clause heads, so the relaxation does not affect which input paths are accepted.
-The contravariance condition is unchanged. \end{proof}